snanurag/firebase-realtime-db-sample/database/README.md

  1. On the command line run `firebase use --add` and select the Firebase project you have created.
  1. On the command line run `firebase serve` using the Firebase CLI tool to launch a local server.

+Note : Open 2 webapps in 2 different tabs and check the Chrome Developer tool console for post and receive messages of Post comment.
+It will tell the time difference between post and receive of event.

 Support
 -------